Android App White-Labeling

 Prev Next

-Like iOS, we have build flavors to generate our Official and Experimental app versions.
+Rocket.Chat has build flavors to generate Official and Experimental app versions.
 To see these flavors, navigate to android > app > src folder.
+Here you will find the following folders:

 • experimental and official folders contain app icons and splash screens.